 Westside School sits on a beautiful hillside in West Seattle’s Arbor Heights neighborhood.
 Surrounded by wildflowers, fir trees and Mt.
-Rainier in view, our soaring building provides a warm, welcoming and easily accessed space for children from West Seattle, Burien, Normandy Park, Mt.
+Rainier in view, our soaring building provides a warm, welcoming and easily accessed space for students from West Seattle, Burien, Normandy Park, Mt.
 Baker, Beacon Hill and more.

 - Early School Wing